osg-htc/docs/docs/worker-node/install-singularity.md

     disabling them reduces the risk profile of enabling user namespaces.

-    Network namespaces are, however, utilized by other container systems, such as Docker.
-Disabling network namespaces may break other container solutions, or limit their capabilities (such as requiring the `--net=host` option in Docker).
+    Network namespaces are, however, utilized by other software, such as Docker.
+Disabling network namespaces may break other software, or limit its capabilities (such as requiring the `--net=host` option in Docker).

 1. If you haven't yet installed [CVMFS](install-cvmfs), do so.